Subsequent Endorsement for educators with a current Professional Educator License (PEL) in Illinois.

 - Payments of all tuition and fees due to Concordia University Chicago.
 All holds must be removed to receive transcripts and diploma.

 Every attempt has been made to include information to aid the student with information about his/her program requirements.
 It is, however, the student’s responsibility to complete all steps and meet all deadlines relevant to completion requirements.

-Requirements that need to be met to add a Secondary Chemistry endorsement:
+Requirements that need to be met to add to a Secondary Biology endorsement:

 - Current Illinois Professional Educator License

 - Passing score on Biology Content Test (#105 or #239)